Emmotes/ic_spoilers/docs/emergence_9.md

 # Emergence 9

 We know the next Emergence event will be Vampires and that it will start on 23 October 2024.

-<span style="font-size:1.2em;">ⓘ</span> *Note: We've been told by Justin on Dev Insights that the 9 jump Briv feat will be in this Emergence - but there's no data in the definitions yet to back that statement up.*

 ### Shop Contents